8-step Basic

 Typically small step.

-Position 4: Lady RF back, CMBP, Hip rotate to R a bit, RF turned out, R leg straight line.
+Lady RF back, CMBP, Hip rotate to R a bit, RF turned out, R leg straight line.

 Typically a larger step.
+Think about R leg crossing L leg.

 Do not swing R hip out, do not raise R hip.
 Just pull in R leg directly down traveling direction, thighs together tight, R leg brush L leg/L thigh first before, R knee flexed, pass L knee/leg. two kneed together, and then extending R leg back, straight leg.
 No gap between thighs.